 He noticed something strange in her eyes.
 She didn’t react to him as a person, but looked directly at his face, making eye contact.
 Despite it being a warm August day, the photographer was enveloped with chills which permeated his being.
 Much to his astonishment, the woman floated through the wall under the Washington picture and disappeared!

 The photographer came back the next day and talked to the guide on duty in the Visitor’s Center in the Tavern, where he learned of Eliza Lucas.
 As he was about to leave, he found the McGuffy Reader from the school room laying right at his feet, which wasn’t there the moment before.

 When he developed the film taken of Eliza Lucas inside the school, the pictures were blank, except for the bright golden light, which was seen in the place where Eliza was standing in each picture, which varied, according to how the photographer had framed his shot.

-Yes, Eliza happily haunts her beloved Tavern and the other historical buildings, very pleased with the fine renovations work.
+Yes, Eliza happily haunts her beloved Tavern and the other historical buildings, and is very pleased with the fine renovation work.
 She is pleased with the friendly people on staff that welcome the living to her own establishment, a place that she nurtured and ran with dedication while she was alive.

 Lucas Tavern is part of a grouping of historical buildings, called Old Alabama Town that can all be found in Old North Hull Square, in the Old North Hull Historic District.

 Our Haunted Paranormal Stories are Written by Julie Carr